Jessie Stephen: Middle years

 Stephen later lived in Lancashire and also in London, where she became involved in the East London Federation and sold the Women's Dreadnought.
 She was elected Labour borough councillor for Bermondsey in 1922, after failing to be selected as a parliamentary candidate for the ILP, and worked for Bermondsey MP Alfred Salter.
 She stood as Labour candidate for Portsmouth South in the general elections of 1923, 1924 and 1929, and for Kidderminster in 1931.

 From 1924 she worked as a freelance journalist, established a secretarial agency in Lewes in 1935 and joined the National Union of Clerks in 1938.
 At the time of the Second World War, she worked for Murphy Radio in Welwyn Garden City.

+Later life

-She later moved to Bedminster, Bristol, where she worked at the Broad Quay branch of the Co-operative Wholesale Society (CWS) and with the National Union of Clerks.
-She later became chair of the local CWS management committee.
+In 1944 Stephen was appointed as the first woman area union organiser of the National Clerical and Administrative Workers' Union for South Wales and the West of England and moved to Bristol.
+She also worked at the Broad Quay branch of the Co-operative Wholesale Society (CWS), later becoming chair of the local CWS management committee.
 Around this time, she spoke publicly and gave advice on birth control.
 She was elected to the city council.
-In 1952 she became the first woman president of Bristol Trades Council.
+In 1952 she became the first woman president of Bristol Trades Council and in 1955 she was awarded the TUC Gold Badge.

-Later life

 In the 1964 general election, she was a candidate for the Labour Party in the Weston-super-Mare constituency.
 She was appointed MBE for "services to the trade union movement" in June 1977.

-She died at Bristol General Hospital in 1979, and her life is commemorated by a blue plaque in Bedminster.
+In later life Stephen was blind.
+She died from pneumonia and heart failure at Bristol General Hospital on 12 June 1979.

+Commemoration

+Stephen's life is commemorated by a blue plaque at her former home in Bedminster, Bristol.
+On 10 November 1995, the Party of European Socialists group in Bristol honoured her memory by holding the inaugural Jessie Stephen memorial lecture, 'Women in European politics.

+She is included in River of Words, an artwork by Anoushka Havinden at the Stockingfield Junction on the Forth and Clyde Canal in Maryhill, Glasgow, which lists local people of historic significance.

+Stephen's unpublished autobiography, Submission is for Slaves, is available in the Working Class Movement Library in Salford.
+Brian Harrison recorded an oral history interview with Stephen, in July 1977, as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
+Stephen talks about the influence of her Father, her activities with the WSPU, the East London Federation of Suffragettes, the National Federation of Women Workers, the National Union of Clerks, the Women's Cooperative Guild, and the Workers' Birth Control Group as well as her involvement with Sylvia Pankhurst.

+She is also the subject of a short animation made as part of Glasgow Women's Library's Vote 100 project and an exhibition Jessie Stephen: Maryhill's Suffragette at Maryhill Burgh Halls running from 11th March 2025 to 13th June 2025.